ekmwest/ekmwest-site/src/posts/short-thoughts-2024.md

 Use languages and protocols to invite.
 Use frameworks and libraries to exclude.

-A well designed product can be understood with intelligence and intuition.
-Specialized knowledge is not needed.
+A good product can be used and understood without reading a manual.
+Intelligence and intuition is enough.

 A good designer takes freedom from herself and gives it to the user.

 Is design about adding or removing?

-Assessing a set of candidates is different from assessing an individual candidate.
+Assessing an individual candidate is different from assessing a group of candidates.
 You can't use the same criteria.

-Spending time on analytical problems will reduce your ability to understand customers.
+Spending time on analytical problems will reduce your ability to understand users and customers.

 What you consider insightful is often just cleverly worded ideas that you already believe.
 Perhaps you imagine yourself using those words.
-Or perhaps you feel validated that a well spoken person express the same ideas that you believe.
+Or perhaps you feel validated when a well spoken person express the same ideas as yours.

 No one ever thought that Lucifer and Vesper were different wanderers.